-This guide shows how to create a duplicate of a primary disk to be booted from a Block Storage Volume.
-Once complete, the Linode can be booted from the Block Storage Volume.
-The process may be reversed in order to restore the primary disk from the Block Storage backup.
+This guide outlines the steps needed to boot your Linode from a Block Storage Volume.
+These steps include creating a new Volume, copying the primary disk to that new Volume, and configuring the Linode to boot from that Volume.
+The process may be reversed in order to restore the primary disk from the Block Storage Volume.

 Create the Block Storage Volume

 Create a Block Storage Volume and attach it to the target Linode.
-Ensure that the Volume is the same size as, or larger than, the primary disk and in the same data center as the Linode.
-Failure to ensure the Volume is the right size will result in an error.
+Verify that the Volume is the same size as (or larger than) the primary disk and is in the same data center as the Linode.
+Review the Block Storage guide for instructions on creating, attaching, and resizing a Volume.

-Duplicate a Primary Disk to a Block Storage Volume
+Copy the Primary Disk onto the Block Storage Volume

-Reboot into Rescue Mode and mount the Block Storage Volume as
+Boot the Linode into Rescue Mode and assign the Block Storage Volume to

 Connect to the Linode via Lish.

-Use pv to copy the contents of the primary disk to the Block Storage Volume.
-The options
+pvcommand to copy the contents of the primary disk to the Block Storage Volume.
+Respectively, the options

 pv -pte < /dev/sda > /dev/sdc

-Set the Block Storage Volume as Primary and Reboot
+Set the Block Storage Volume as the Primary Disk and Reboot

 The Linode should boot normally from the Block Storage Volume.
-Keep in mind that Block Storage may not be as fast as the SSD disks and performance may be affected.
-Check the Lish console for status updates.
+Keep in mind that Block Storage may not be as fast as the Linode’s SSD disks and, as such, performance may be different.